 These permits and licenses can vary based on the state and town where the business is located.

-The business owner will also need to be compliant with food handling and safety laws in addition to obtaining a food service license, which is usually provided by the state’s Department of Health.
+The business owner will also need to be compliant with food handling and safety laws and obtain a food service license, which is usually provided by the state’s Department of Health.
 Not only will food safety need to be maintained in the kitchen, but there may also be regulations for the transportation methods to get food to events.
 If alcohol is served, the owner will also need to obtain a liquor license as well.
 The kitchen will likely be subject to random health inspections from the state or local Health Department.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a catering business.
-Funding to start a catering business can be challenging as banks are typically going to want the borrower to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Funding to start a catering business can be challenging as banks are typically going to want the borrower to have good credit and invest 15-25% of their money towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place